yuphin/turbulent-cfd/docs/first-steps.md

 [Read more about branching](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell).

-# 6. Create a merge request to `master` when ready
+## 6. Create a merge request to `master` when ready

-[Open a Merge Request from `ws1` into `master`](https://docs.gitlab.com/ee/gitlab-basics/add-merge-request.html) when your submission is ready.
+[Open a Merge Request from your `ws1` into your `master`](https://docs.gitlab.com/ee/gitlab-basics/add-merge-request.html) when your submission is ready.
 We will then review this merge request.
 After the review session on the worksheet you can apply suggestions from the review and merge the solution into `master`.